State Information

 Withdrawals and Exit Policy

-• Inactive for 90 days or longer (i.e., past due accounts; no response support team; or assignment/work submissions)
+• Inactive for an excessive period of time (i.e., past due accounts; no response support team; or assignment/work submissions).

-• Fail to pass one or more certification exams by the final re-testing attempt
+• Fail to pass one or more certification exams by the final attempt as identified in your Personalized Learning Plan.

 Code of Conduct